velentzas/velentzas/_teaching/2014-spring-teaching-1.md

 location: "City, Country"
 ---

-# This is a description of a teaching experience.
+[comment]: <> This is a description of a teaching experience.
 You can use markdown like any other post.

 Heading 1
 ======